agabekian/data-structures-and-algorithms/code-challenges/code-a-day/day1/README.md

     sortedInsert(stack, element)
     stack.push(topElement)

-Let's analyze the time complexity (Big O) of the `sortStack` algorithm.
+Let's analyze the time complexity (Big O) of the `sumUpQueue` algorithm.

 ### Time Complexity Analysis

-The `sortStack` algorithm utilizes recursion to sort the stack.
+The `sumUpQueue` algorithm utilizes recursion to sort the stack.
 Here's the breakdown of the time complexity:

 1. **Recursive Sorting**:
     - At each recursive call, we pop an element from the stack until the stack becomes empty.
 This process requires traversing the entire stack once per recursive call.